FoldingAtHome/siegetank-backend/docs/deployment.rst

 Backend Deployment
 ==================

 The backend server code tries to be as self contained as possible, and dependencies are generally limited to very well known python packages.
-Only python 3.3.3 is supported.
+Only python 3.3.3 and higher is supported.
 You can check the version of python by

 .. sourcecode:: bash